 5. Assembling printed parts

 5.1 Wing assembly

 Use CA glue and CA kicker to glue the parts together.
 Glue the leading edge L1-L5 / R1-R5 (with aid of position locks).
-Continue by glueing the rest of the wing L7-L11 / R7-R11.
+Continue glueing the rest of the wing L7-L11 / R7-R11.
 Snap press the leading edge assembly to the rest of the wing without adding a glue, align it carefuly and then pour the thin CA glue into the gap.
 Don't use the kicker here.
 Glue both halves of the wing together.
 Continue with glueing the ailerons and flaps, and fit these on standard CA hinges trimmed to the right dimensions.
 Finish the wing assembly by glueing the wingtips L6 / R6

 Proceed the way shown in videoguide:

 See video guide #5.1

-you will need: CA Hinge Sheet or similar CA Glue - medium or similar medium viscosity CA glue Activator for CA Glue or similar, but gas presurized aerosol is better Snap knife
+you will need: CA Hinge Sheet or similar

+CA Glue - medium or similar medium viscosity CA glue

+Activator for CA Glue or similar, but gas presurized aerosol is better

+Snap knife
-5.2 Fuselage assembly

-Use CA glue with CA kicker to glue the parts together.
+5.2 Fuselage assembly Use CA glue with CA kicker to glue the parts together.
 Glue fuselage parts F8-F14, F1-F2, F3-F7 (with aid of the position locks).
 You can use snap knife to clear any unwanted artefacts of printed parts, but mostly it is not necessary.
 Insert pen spring to canopy part, insert canopy lock, glue both canopy parts together and test a canopy lock functionality.
 Glue front upper part (F1-F2) to bottom assembly (F8-F14).
 Emplace the canopy and glue the back upper part (F8-F14) to the bottom assembly.
 Check the correct position.
 Use any hot tool to create an opening to the bottom side.
+NOTE: Glue motor mount in fuselage and secure it with four screws, this may differ from our videoguide (update).
 Proceed the way shown in videoguide: